prplfoundation/prplMesh/CONTRIBUTING.md

 * Check out a new branch `hotfix/<description>` based on master.
 * Cherry-pick the fix commit.
 * Push and create a pull request.
 * Check out the development branch and rebase on the hotfix branch.
-This will automatically remove th fix commit.
+This will automatically remove the fix commit.

 Sometimes a pull request looks like it's ready for review or merge (it is not draft, it has an approval) but really it isn't.
 For this purpose, the "don't merge" tag can be added to it.